jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ```

 One of the nice things about F#, is that while it is a functional leaning language, very few barriers are put in your way if you want
 to go imperative for the sake of speed.
-Write a normal for loop, and you get the same performance as unvectorized C.
+Write a normal for loop, and you get the same performance as SSE vectorized C.

 ### F# SIMD - 18ms